-The research, conducted as part of an international project, show that in winter the sea "inspired" large amount of atmospheric oxygen.
-Like a lung, the Labrador Sea appears to be fueling much of the deeper layers of the Atlantic ocean in oxygen.
-The measurements show also that the oxygen absorbs quickly redistributes through the intermediary of ocean currents across the ocean.
+Research, carried out within the framework of an international project, shows that in winter, this sea "inspires" large quantities of atmospheric oxygen.
+Like a lung, the Labrador Sea seems to supply much of the deep layers of the Atlantic Ocean with oxygen.
+The measurements also show that the oxygen absorbed is quickly redistributed by the intermediary of marine currents throughout the ocean.

-This could have significant consequences for climate research because oceanic oxygen concentration is closely related to that of the atmosphere.
-This discovery opens the way for new research on climate change.
+This could have significant consequences for climate research, as the oceanic oxygen concentration is closely related to that in the atmosphere.
+This discovery thus opens the way for new research on climate change.

 A. Kortzinger, J. Schimanski, U. Send, D. Wallace

-Sources: Depeche IDW, Press release of the Leibniz Institute for
+Sources: Depeche IDW, Leibniz Institute Press Release for

 Marine Sciences, 18 / 11 / 2004